2022 NCJFCJ logo-web

 Monday, April 8th: High Pressure Leadership with Coach John Mosley

-Monday, May 13th: Energy Management with Dilan Gomih
+Monday, May 13th: Movement for High Performance with Dilan Gomih

 Monday, June 10th: The Science of Hope with Judge Gayl Branum Carr

-Monday, July 8th: Balancing Life on the Lines of Justice with Judge Janice Rosa
+Monday, July 8th: Balancing a Life on the Scales of Justice: Health & Wellbeing for the 21st Century Judge with Judge Janice Rosa

 Monday, August 12th: Functional Movement with Heather Dornberger